 - Omnichannel communications: Refers to interacting with customers on any device, in any location.
 Mobile apps are increasingly preferred for business transactions, including in the insurance sector.

 - Telemetry-based insurance policies and claim processing: Allows insurers to analyze data from different devices to price policies, determine appropriate discounts and gather evidence in claim filings.
-Root Car Insurance, for example, offers an app that can track a customer's driving behavior, which Root then factors in to the customer's premium.
-With smart homes and health-based wearables, telemetry services can help consumers save money while supporting underwriting and claim-processing across homeowners, life and health insurance.
+Root car insurance, for example, offers an app that can track a customer's driving behavior, which the company then factors into the customer's premium.
+With smart homes and health-based wearables, telemetry services can help consumers save money while supporting underwriting and claims-processing across homeowners, life and health insurance.